near/NEPs/0004-market-integration-token-standard.md

 # Motivation
 [motivation]: #motivation

 Non-fungible tokens (NFTs) have been described in many ways: digital goods, collectible items, unique online assets etc. The current core use case for NFTs is speculating on value and trading unique items.
-The use case of trading NFTs should natively supported for this emerging market.
+The use case of trading NFTs should be natively supported for this emerging market.

 The idea of a marketplace-integrated NFT is to make it as easy as possible to merge new services with existing tokens that use the standard.
 Existing NFT standards still require some customization on the part of third party integrators, which becomes a burden with each NFT integrated.
 This standard will allow anyone to build a marketplace on top of any number of tokens, not just allowing but promoting trading and extension.
 These marketplaces can be built into games and apps that use the specific metadata in whatever way they choose.